 When it All Comes Together – A Hallelujah Chorus

 Continue to let these Poor Man’s Burnt Ends cook until they reach an internal temperature of 165F.
-Then, remove them from the cooking sheet and toss them in a deep aluminum tray.
+Then, remove them from the cooking sheet and toss them in a deep aluminum foil tray.
 Set that tray (the the burnt ends) back into the smoker.

 Now, grab that spicy bourbon barbecue sauce and pour it across the top of the Poor Man’s Burnt Ends.
 I then mixed the burnt ends around to make sure they all received an even coating of the barbecue sauce.
+Coating the ends in the sauce helps the pieces to form a nice bark on the outside.

 Let the burnt ends cook for another 2.5 hours, until they are tender.
 You should be able to tear them apart with little effort.